danReynolds/EARTH121/lectures/intro.md

 ## James Hutton:

-Theory of the Earth, Geologic change is slow, large changes require large amounts of time.
+Theory of the Earth, Uniformitarianism, Geologic change is slow, large changes require large amounts of time.

 Cycle of Sedimentation, Burial, Mountain Building, Erosion.